RMIT-SEPT/majorproject-9-mon-15-30-4/docs/README.md

 * Project Structure
 * How To: Registering A Customer Account
 * How To: Registering An Employee Account
+* How To: Create a Booking
+* How To: Edit Employee's Working Hours

 ## Project Structure